 If your story involves other students (in large or small roles) please get their permission before you tell the story aloud.

-to YOU.
+Entertains the Audience, but also matters to YOU.

 Yes, your goal is ultimately to create a story that engages your audience.
 But first, make sure you care about it.
-If
+If you don’t care about it, odds are that you won’t be able to convince your audience to.

 Has clear stakes.